pandulapeter/beagle/metadata/MIGRATION_GUIDE.md

 ## How should I update?
 Due to the existence of the legacy implementation, most classes have been moved to a different package and / or renamed in the new version.
 The simplest way to set up Beagle v2 is to follow the steps written for newcomers in the [main readme](https://github.com/pandulapeter/beagle/blob/master/README.md).

+Pay extra attention to the Gradle dependencies as they are not the same as they used to!
+This decision was made so that the old version can co-exist with the new one.

 ## That's not a proper migration guide...
 You're right!
 Here are the big changes you should be aware of if you were familiar with the old API:
 * You should update the way the library is added in your **build.gradle** file, as mentioned in the readme.
 The dependencies are a bit different!